MK316/Coding4ET/Lessons/gradio.md

 > Setting queue=True in a Colab notebook requires sharing enabled.
 Setting `share=True` (you can turn this off by setting `share=False` in `launch()` explicitly).

 > Colab notebook detected.
-To show errors in colab notebook, set debug=True in launch() Running on public URL: https://6399aef62e38ac8b6c.gradio.live
+To show errors in colab notebook, set debug=True in launch() Running on public URL: https://6399aef62e38ac8b6c.gradio.live **Note:** This link doesn't work here.

 > This share link expires in 72 hours.
-For free permanent hosting and GPU upgrades, run `gradio deploy` from Terminal to deploy to Spaces (https://huggingface.co/spaces)
+For free permanent hosting and GPU upgrades, run `gradio deploy` from Terminal to deploy to Spaces (https://huggingface.co/spaces) **Note:** This link doesn't work here.
 >
 ![](https://github.com/MK316/Coding4ET/blob/main/images/gradio1.png)